numbat-metrics/numbat-collector/README.md

 ### Websocket specific options

-The websocket option is provided with the intention to provide a socket connection when running in environemnts which restrict the use of raw TCP / UDP sockets.
-Ex certain PaaS providers.
-It is intended to do server to server communication and not browser to server communication.
+Some running environments restrict the use of raw TCP or UDP sockets.
+In those situations you might use the websocket transport option instead.
+For example, certain PaaS providers restrict this.
+Use this for server-to-server communication, not browser-to-server communication.

+The websocket listener obeys these listener options:

 When using the websocket option, the following additional parameters can be provided on the listener:

 * `pathname` -- the path the websocket should be exposed at - default: '/'
-* `keepAliveFrequenzy` -- how often in milliseconds the server and client should exchange keep alive messages - default: 3000
+* `keepAliveFrequency` -- how often in milliseconds the server and client should exchange keep alive messages - default: 3000
-* `keepAliveTreshold` -- how many keep alive messages to be dropped before the socket connection is reset - default: 2
+* `keepAliveThreshold` -- how many keep alive messages to be dropped before the socket connection is reset - default: 2
 * `verifyClient` -- a custom function to validate client access [example](https://gist.github.com/trygve-lie/dbfee0d0886dde532b01) - default: no validation

 ## Outputs

-* `influx`: [InfluxDB](http://influxdb.org/): a time-series database that can drive interesting dashboards.
+* `influx`: [InfluxDB 0.8](http://influxdb.org/): a time-series database that can drive interesting dashboards.
+* `influx9`: InfluxDB 0.9, client provided by the [numbat-influx](https://github.com/ceejbot/numbat-influx) module
 * `logfile`: a json-formatted logfile (using [bole](https://github.com/rvagg/bole)); in case you want logging for any reason
 * `prettylog`: a pretty-formatted colorized console log
 * `analyzer`: [numbat-analyzer](https://github.com/ceejbot/numbat-analyzer), the incomplete alerting & monitoring component of the numbat-powered metrics system.